AlextheYounga/us-federal-code/usc/title-25-indians/chapter-21-indian-child-welfare/frontmatter.md

 1933.
 Funds for on and off reservation programs.

 1934.
-“Indian” defined for certain purposes.
+"Indian" defined for certain purposes.

 #### SUBCHAPTER III—RECORDKEEPING, INFORMATION AVAILABILITY, AND TIMETABLES ####